 A few years ago I had to follow a gluten-free diet for a while.
 The biggest challenge for me was that I love freshly baked bread!
 A warm crust with thick butter and a little salt...
 How I missed that!
 Because even though there is packaged gluten-free bread in almost all grocery stores, it still remains packaged bread.
 In addition, the list of ingredients of these breads scared me.

-Without breaking down the ingredients again, this country bread from a leading manufacturer has 22 ingredients.
+Without breaking down the ingredients again, the country bread from a leading manufacturer has 22 ingredients.
 Else even 27!

 Water, sunflower seeds, corn starch, tapioca starch, rice flour, whole rice flour, flaxseed, yeast, sourdough (rice flour, water), canola oil, thickeners (hydroxypropylmethylcellulose, xanthan gum, sodium carboxymethylcellulose), salt, gluten-free barley malt extract, sesame seeds, dietary fiber (potato fiber, psyllium seed fiber), psyllium seed hulls, sugar beet syrup, sourdough (quinoa flour, water), sugar, caramelized sugar, lactose-free skim milk powder, emulsifier (mono- and diglycerides of fatty acids).